 HMC Laboratory Ventilation Management Program

-The Harvey Mudd College Laboratory Hood Ventilation Management Program was prepared by Theresa Lauer, Senior Director Emergency Preparedness and Safety.
+The Harvey Mudd College Laboratory Hood Ventilation Management Program was prepared by Theresa Lauer, Senior Director for Facilities, Emergency Preparedness and Safety.
 With the cooperation and assistance of Hal Van Ryswyk, John Stauffer Professor and Chair of Chemistry and, Joel Peterson, Assistant Vice President for Capital Projects and Facilities

 Harvey Mudd College is committed to providing a safe working and educational environment in our laboratories.
 This Laboratory Hood Ventilation Management Program (the “Program”) was developed to provide an efficient and effective program for the design, installation, operation, and maintenance of campus laboratory fume hoods and their associated systems to maintain the health and safety of our faculty, staff, students and visitors.